rippywow/RippyUI/README.md

 21) TinyTooltip - customizable tooltip. /tt for options
 22) tullaRange - colors action bars if no resources / out of range
 23) TwitchEmotes - if you type twitch emotes in game it shows the emote.
 WidePeepoHappy
-24) UnitFramesImproved - the best unitframe addon ever developed.
-Removes "name bar" and add its to the "health bar", colors by classes, etc. /ufi
-25) VendorPrice - shows vendor price, pressing left cntrl with bags open flashes the lowest value grey item, if you need to delete something quickly
+24) VendorPrice - shows vendor price, pressing left cntrl with bags open flashes the lowest value grey item, if you need to delete something quickly
-26) SimpleMap - /smfade off to disable map fading while moving
+25) SimpleMap - /smfade off to disable map fading while moving
 ### Changelog

+1.3 Replaced eCastBar with Quartz, replaced ClassicCodex with Questie(codex throwing errors), replaced unitframesimproved with Woah ThickFrames

 1.22 added QuestXPTracker (Adds amount of XP every quest gives when you accept a quest).
 Added Bat portrait option